dijkstracula/pwllt/notes.md

          V < _,
          len(_) <= V]
 ```
 Here's the built-in qualifiers from the paper.
-The underbar is the * operator
+The underbar is the wildcard operator
-from the paper; the idea is that it can be replaced with any variable in scope
-whose base type typechecks (e.g. can't place a boolean on the LHS of <=).
+from the paper.
+The point is this: every inferred liquid type is going to
+be a conjunction of clauses that look like this (with the wildcard replaced
+with some program variable in scope).

 You're probably thinking "well, doesn't this really limit the expressivity of
 the refinement types?", and, yes, indeed it does, but that's kind of the point!